-The following summarizes our significant contractual obligations as of June 30, 2010 and the effect those obligations are expected to have on our liquidity and cash flow in future periods (in thousands):
+The following summarizes our significant contractual obligations and the effect those obligations are expected to have on our liquidity and cash flow in future periods (in thousands):

-Less than More than Contractual Obligations: Total 1 Year 1-3 Years 4-5 Years 5 years Future minimum payments under our operating lease, excluding payments from the sublease agreement \$15,394 \$ 1,267 \$ 7,884 \$ 2,463 \$ 3,780 Long-term note payable to Symphony Dynamo Holdings 15,000 15,000 Total \$30,394 \$ 1,267 \$22,884 \$ 2,463 \$ 3,780
+Less than More than Contractual Obligations: Total 1 Year 1-3 Years 4-5 Years 5 years Future minimum payments under our operating lease as amended in October 2010, excluding payments from the sublease agreement \$16,842 \$ 656 \$ 5,818 \$ 3,759 \$ 6,609 Long-term note payable to Symphony Dynamo Holdings 15,000 15,000 Total \$31,842 \$ 656 \$20,818 \$ 3,759 \$ 6,609

-We lease our facilities in Berkeley, California (the "Berkeley Lease") and Düsseldorf, Germany (the "Düsseldorf Lease") under operating leases that expire in September 2014 and March 2023, respectively.
-The Berkeley Lease can be terminated at no cost to us in February 2012 but otherwise extends automatically until September 2014.
-We have entered into a sublease agreement under the Berkeley Lease for a certain portion of the leased space with the remaining scheduled payments of approximately \$10,000 to us until August 2010.
+We lease our facilities in Berkeley, California (the "Berkeley Lease") and Düsseldorf, Germany (the "Düsseldorf Lease") under operating leases that expire in September 2017 and March 2023, respectively.
+In October 2010, we amended our Berkeley Lease to reduce the Company's leased premises by 23,500 square feet and extended the term of the lease through September 30, 2017.
+Commencing on the reduction effective date, which is no later than April 1, 2011, the monthly base rent for the Berkeley Space will be reduced proportionately by the reduction in square footage and is subject to scheduled escalation on an annual basis thereafter.
+We have entered into a sublease agreement under the Berkeley Lease for certain portion of the leased space with the total remaining scheduled payments of \$26,500 to us until February 2011.
 We have also entered into two sublease agreements under the Düsseldorf Lease for certain portion of the leased space with total remaining scheduled payments of \$0.3 million to us through July 2013.
 The sublease rental income is offset against rent expense.

 As part of the consideration transferred from Dynavax to Holdings for the acquisition of SDI, the Company is obligated to make contingent cash payments equal to 50% of the first \$50 million from any upfront, pre-commercialization milestone or similar payments received by us from any agreement with any third party with respect to the development and/or commercialization of the cancer and hepatitis C therapies.
-Using a discounted cash flow model, we estimated the fair value of the contingent liability to be \$3.2 million as of June 30, 2010.
+Using a discounted cash flow model, we estimated the fair value of the contingent liability to be \$0.9 million as of September 30, 2010.

 During the fourth quarter of 2004, we established a letter of credit with Silicon Valley Bank as security for our Berkeley Lease in the amount of \$0.4 million.
-The letter of credit remained outstanding as of June 30, 2010 and is collateralized by a certificate of deposit which has been included in restricted cash in the consolidated balance sheets as of June 30, 2010 and December 31, 2009.
+The letter of credit remained outstanding as of September 30, 2010 and is collateralized by a certificate of deposit which has been included in restricted cash in the consolidated balance sheets as of September 30, 2010 and December 31, 2009.
 Under the terms of the Berkeley Lease, if the total amount of our cash, cash equivalents and marketable securities falls below \$20.0 million for a period of more than 30 consecutive days during the lease term, the amount of the required security deposit will increase to \$1.1 million, until such time as our projected cash and cash equivalents will exceed \$20.0 million for the remainder of the lease term, or until our actual cash and cash equivalents remains above \$20.0 million for a period of 12 consecutive months.

 We established a letter of credit with Deutsche Bank as security for our Düsseldorf Lease in the amount of \$0.2 million.
-The letter of credit remained outstanding as of June 30, 2010 and is collateralized by a certificate of deposit which has been included in restricted cash in the consolidated balance sheet as of June 30, 2010.
+The letter of credit remained outstanding as of September 30, 2010 and is collateralized by a certificate of deposit which has been included in restricted cash in the consolidated balance sheet as of September 30, 2010.